alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 After running the script, the dataset now has four additional columns: `channel_name`,	`total_subscribers`,	`total_views` and `total_videos`as seen in the following image.
 However, the script did not extract data from two YouTubers, which could be related to not recognising the channel ID.
 ![updated_data](assets/img/project2_data_updated.png)

-The script output found no data on these two channels, but they actually exist on YouTube.
-Therefore, I decided to manually enter this data using the information from ABout section of these Youtube channels.
-I added this information at the end of the table, as I could Excel to sort the channels on their respecting rank, based on the	`total_subscribers`,	`total_views` and `total_videos` later on.
+The script output found no data on these two channels, even though they actually exist on YouTube.
+Therefore, I decided to manually enter this data using the information from the 'About' section of these YouTube channels.
+I added this information at the end of the table, so I could use Excel or SQL to sort the channels by their respective ranks based on the	`total_subscribers`,	`total_views` and `total_videos` later on.
+The updated dataset can be found [here](assets/data/updated_youtube_data_mex.csv)
 ![script_ouput](assets/img/project2_script_output.png)

+### Data Transformation in SQL